 ), this essay is considered the supreme example of what De Quincey called "impassioned prose".

 De Quincey begins by describing the role of Levana, goddess of newborn infants, in the Roman religion, followed by conjectures on grief and the development of children.
-He then envisions a triumvirate of women, the Sorrows, who curse humanity with insanity, grief and despair.
+He then envisions a triumvirate of women, the Sorrows, who curse humanity with depression, grief and despair.

 The "Three Mothers", as the Sorrows are known, have become popular enough to appear in various works: